BritishPandaChick/sean-author-website/wp-content/plugins/mooberry-book-manager/README.txt

 5. Choose from four types of widgets to feature books on your sidebar.

 == Changelog ==

+= 4.3.9 =
+* Fixed: Wordpress 5.5 compatibility

+= 4.3.8 =
+* Fixed: Update ALL itunes.apple.com links not just 10. (third time's the charm?)

+= 4.3.7 =
+* Fixed: Adding a book to the selection on a book grid with custom sort no longer resets the custom sort.
+New books are added to the bottom.

+= 4.3.6 =
+* Fixed: Update ALL itunes.apple.com links not just the first 5. (oops)

+= 4.3.5 =
+* Added: Will update Apple books buy links from itunes.apple.com to books.apple.com

+= 4.3.3 =
+* Fixed: Bug with book grids when grouping by series when other group by selections may have been made previously

+= 4.3.2 =
+* Fixed: checks to verify WP roles exist before adding to them on activation

+= 4.3.1 =
+* Added: Ability to import from Novelist

+= 4.2.3 =
+* Added: Option to turn off SEO META tags

+= 4.2.2 =
+* Fixed: Sites using SmartCrawl plugin need an override for taxonomy grid pages

+= 4.2.1 =
+* Fixed: Bug on filter for no books found text on book grids

+= 4.2 =
+* Added: Option to use book cover as featured image

+= 4.1.22 =
+* Updated: streamlined arguments to book page filters

+= 4.1.21 =
+* Added: Vietnam currency
+* Added: many filters to the book page

+= 4.1.20 =
+* Fixed: if the book buy link already contains a ? and has an affiliate link with the affiliate code appended to the link, the affiliate code with start with a & instead of a ?.
+Thanks Andre Guirard

+= 4.1.19 =
+* Fixed: shows summary of book on search page for themes that output post_excerpt
+* Fixed: CSS issue on mobile with lists of checklists such as with multi-author

+= 4.1.18 =
+* Fixed: show taxonomy terms on book grid edit page even if they have no books

+= 4.1.17 =
+* Fixed: third time is the charm?
+Finishing issues on grids with books/no books

+= 4.1.16 =
+* Fixed: Closed off another path of returning all books when it should be no books

+= 4.1.15 =
+* Fixed: Be sure not to return ALL books on a grid that is really returning NO books
+* Fixed: Display currency with price in editions

+= 4.1.14 =
+* Fixed: obscure PHP notice on some settings configurations

 = 4.1.13 =
 * Updated: iBooks updated to Apple Books in list of Retailers that come pre-installed with MBM